KurtisAsha/klog/content/blog/nba_final_flow_2024/index.md

 #### Spectra

-Referenced in <a href="https://bupaverse.github.io/docs/performance_spectrum.html" class="uri"><span class="citation" data-cites="bupaverse_spectrum">bupaverse (2024)</span></a>, Denisov, Fahland, and Aalst (2018) provides another avenue to analyse performance.
+Referenced in [bupaverse (2024)](https://bupaverse.github.io/docs/performance_spectrum.html), Denisov, Fahland, and Aalst (2018) provides another avenue to analyse performance.
 What the authors term ‘performance spectra’ defined as ‘The Performance Spectrum is a fully detailed data structure and visualization of all cases over all segments over time’ provides a taxonomy of performance patterns.

 ``` r
 nba_final_g5_eventlog %>%